VijayVPatil/GOLang-Learnings-CLI-Project/README.md

 This application uses several use cases of go like struct, maps, packages, loops that help understand basics of go.
 # From here I am going to share my learnings

-➜  project git:(master) ✗ git status
-On branch master
-Changes to be committed:
-  (use "git restore --staged <file>..." to unstage)
-        deleted:    names.txt